-Whilst working in partnership with parents, we will:
+Through working in partnership with parents, we will:

-- Promote independence, perseverance and the confidence to ‘have a go’.
+- promote independence, perseverance and the confidence to ‘have a go’.

-- Provide a safe, secure and loving environment for young children to develop, learn and explore.
+- provide a safe, secure and loving environment for young children to develop, learn and explore.

 The Early Years curriculum is made up of 3 prime areas:

-- Communication and Language.
+- Communication and Language (CL)

-- Physical development.
+- Physical Development (PD)

 and 4 specific areas:

-- Understanding the world
+- Understanding the World (UW)

-- Expressive arts and design
+- Expressive Arts and Design (EAD)

-From their own, unique starting points, we expect all children, even those at risk of disadvantage, to achieve age-related expectation and/or make excellent progress academically and socially.
+From their own unique starting points, we expect all children, even those at risk of disadvantage, to achieve age-related expectation and/or make excellent progress academically and socially.
 All children will be given the best foundations to prepare them for a life-long learning journey.